pyDjangoDev/Signal-Setup-Guide/README.md

 # Signal Server Setup Guide

-This guide is a community collaboration effort to setup on-premise (self-hosted) Signal Server.
+This guide is a community collaboration effort to setup on-premise (v3.21) Signal Server.

 *Signal™ is a trademark of Quiet Riddle Ventures LLC.
 This projects is not affliated with Signal.org, Signal Messenger LLC, nor Signal Foundation.*